This post may contain affiliate links. Read my disclosure policy.

 - Preheat the oven to 350°F and grease two 6 oz. ramekins.

 - Melt 1 Tablespoon honey and the butter in a small bowl in the microwave or a small saucepan on the stove.
 Divide the honey-butter mixture between the ramekins and place one pineapple slice in the bottom of each ramekin.

 - In a small bowl, mix together the almond flour, oat flour, baking powder, and salt.
 Add the vanilla, egg, and remaining 2 Tablespoons of honey and stir until combined.

-- Bake for 16-18 minutes or until set in the middle and a toothpick comes out clean.
+- Divide the batter between the ramekins.
+Bake for 16-18 minutes or until set in the middle and a toothpick comes out clean.

 - Let cool for 5-10 minutes before running a knife around the edge and flipping the cakes out of the ramekins onto a plate.